zuniverse/koa-snipcart-ecommerce-poc/README.md

 # POC ecommerce using NodeJs, Koa and SnipCart

-This POC is based (NOT forked) from :
+This POC is based on (NOT forked from) :

 ```sh
 https://github.com/snipcart/node-js-ecommerce-koajs